toya42/dmr/README.md

 title="density contour movie of double mach reflection problem">
 </p>

-density contour profile of double mach reflection problem
+The double mach reflection problem is firstly proposed by Woodward and Collela (JCP, 1984)[1].

+This problem is an important test case for the assessment of the resolution of Euler codes[2].

 ## Dependency